bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image013.png){width="5.0in" height="3.0544870953630796in"} -->

-Then here we are in one of the NASA spacecraft website here (no longer active).
-Click on one of these things it will come up and show you the different pictures and give you some other interactions including some sounds as you work around it.
+<p>Then here we are in one of the NASA spacecraft website here (no longer active).
+Click
+on one of these things it will come up and show you the different pictures and give you some other interactions including some sounds as you work around it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 14. boyntonyards.com - awwwards.com (15) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->